Resike/WoWDevelopment/README.md

 * Open any of the supported file and set the syntax for the selected file: WoWDevelopment -> WoW Lua, WoW TOC, WoW XML.

 The autocomplete is based on scopes, so no settings are neccessary.

-Current issues:
-1. If you have the [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete) package installed and enabled, it won't include the autocompletes from this package.